nylas/nylas-python/README.md

 ## Open-Source Sync Engine

 The [Nylas Sync Engine](http://github.com/nylas/sync-engine) is open-source, and you can also use the Python library with the open-source API.
 Since the open-source API provides no authentication or security, connecting to it is simple.
-When you instantiate the Nylas object, provide null for the App ID, App Secret, and API Token, and pass the fully-qualified address of your copy of the sync engine:
+When you instantiate the Nylas object, provide null for the Client ID, Client Secret, and API Token, and pass the fully-qualified address of your copy of the sync engine:

 ```python
 from nylas import APIClient